alexhayward4321/Perturbation-Framework/README.md

 ```
 inside the directory you would like to perform your data analysis (if you do not have git installed, install it [here](https://git-scm.com/downloads)).

 Then open the configuration file config.py located in your newly downloaded repository.
 The crucial configuration variables you must set are the `HOME_DIR` and `LIBDIR` variables.
-Full instructions on all variables are given in the file, thus no section has been dedicated in this README.md for it, though reading the rest of this document will likely illuminate some incomplete explanations.
+Full instructions on all variables are given in the file, thus no section has been dedicated in this README for it, though reading the rest of this document will likely illuminate some incomplete explanations.

-Go to run.py file and specify a model in the eponymous variable according to the main folders defined under the repository directory.
+Go to the run.py file and specify a model in the eponymous variable according to the main folders defined under the repository directory.
 Go to the `automate.main_run()` function and modify the parameters there to configure the run how you want it.
 Then simply run the file.
 Congratulations!
 You have made your first automated monte carlo run.

 ## How it works

 ### Model folders

 Underneath the main folder where you installed this repository (`config.MAIN_DIR`) you create folders for each model you would like to run simulations for with files within of a specific format to facilitate the automation.
 Let us work through this with the example model Fe-simplified.
-Fe-simplified is an openmc model of an iron sphere with a source in the centre, and several tallies specified around it.
+Fe-simplified is an openmc model of an iron sphere with a fissile source in the centre, and several tallies specified around it.
 Within Fe-simplified you will find several other folders and some python files.
 Pay attention in particular to the following five files/folders:
 - model.py
 - post_process.py
 - data_load.py